 Aid: Sometimes, multiple characters may wish to aid each other in performing a task.
 Choose one character to be the Primary.
 Every participant rolls the specified Stat + Skill combination.
 The primary character adds +2 to his roll for each additional participant that achieved the DC -5 (minimum 5).
 Characters may use different Stat + Skill combinations other than the ones specified in the task to aid if they might appropriately contribute to the task, at DM’s option, though they may not be considered the primary.
 The Primary character may not gain more than a +5 bonus to his roll from Aid actions.

 One may also aid an ally in combat.
 A player must declare they are making an Aid attack, and which ally they are aiding.
 Each attack hitting at least the target’s defense -5 adds an additional +2 to the declared ally’s next attack roll against the target.
 If the aiding attack beats the target’s defense, subtract one threshold of success; this may cause the attack to fail.
-A character may also take other non-attack actions, such as using a Social roll to distracting a target, to aid an ally’s attack.
+A character may also take other non-attack actions, such as using a Social roll to distract a target to aid an ally’s attack.
 If the aided ally does not attack the target with his next action, the Aid bonuses are lost.